CrossRef/event-data-event-bus/README.md

 The following response codes will be returned:

- - 201 - correctly formatted, unique Event recieved
+ - 201 - correctly formatted, unique Event received
  - 400 - does not conform to schema
  - 401 - JWT token not present or correct
  - 403 - claims in JWT token don't match sent or updated Event